baden03/pv-solar-array/docs/mounting_and_ballast.md

 # Mounting, Ballast & Thermal Management

-This document outlines the current design, future plans, and conceptual history for the solar array's physical and thermal systems.
+We started with a simple goal: secure solar panels on a shipping container using water ballast.
+This led to a series of expanding ideas to maximize efficiency, energy recovery, and sustainable integration.
+This document outlines the current implemented design, future plans, and the conceptual history of the project.

 ---